golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 # QuickStart

-In this article, we'll show you how to run a simple task on Golem Network.
+In this article, we'll show you how to run a simple task on the Golem Network.

-The task is just a single shell command (checking node version) run on a rented computer.
+The goal is to run just a basic shell command on a rented provider.
-It will take just a few minutes to create and run a script that will request that task to be executed in the network and finally print out the result in the console.
+It should take just a few minutes to complete and finally you will see the command's result printed in your terminal.

 !!!
 Info
-	**Note: This example is designed for environment:**
+	**Note: This example has been designed to work with the following environments:**

-* OS X 10.14+, Ubuntu 18.04 or 20.04 or Windows
+* OS X 10.14+, Ubuntu 20.04 or Windows
-* Node.js version above 16.0.0
+* Node.js 16.0.0 or above
-* Familiarity which the command line

 ## Installing and running Yagna

-Yagna is a daemon that will let you communicate with Golem Network and perform operations on it.
-Let's install it.
+Yagna is a daemon whose purpose is to communicate and perform operations on the Golem Network.
+Let's get started by installing it.

 #### Install Yagna